 - Each relationship must be made of at least one matched pair of fields.
 Add multiple field pairs to create a compound relationship.
 Matched pairs must have the same data type.
 Changing the data type in the Data Source page does not change this requirement.
 Tableau will still use the data type in the underlying database for queries.

 - Relationships can be based on calculated fields.
 You can also specify how fields should be compared by using operators when you define the relationship.

 - Deleting a table in the canvas automatically deletes its related descendants as well.
-If you delete the root table, all other tables in the model are also removed.

 Validate relationships in your data source